 increased knowledge, acceptance and capacity building in ICT Applications like E-Government, E-business, E-learning, E-health, E-employment, E-environment, E-agriculture and E-science by the user and the provider

-there is significant awareness of the need for greater collaboration among stakeholders to address different aspects of cybersecurity including legal measures, technical and procedural measures, organizational structures, capacity building and international cooperation.
+there is significant awareness of the need for greater collaboration among stakeholders to address different aspects of cybersecurity including legal measures, technical and procedural measures, organizational structures, capacity building and international cooperation, as well as literate use of the Internet and ICTs..

 there is increased awareness in the strengthening for respect of privacy and protection of personal data.